Homemade Wood Filler: Easy DIY Recipe for Perfect Repairs

 Applying The Wood Filler

 First, clean the area.
 Remove any dust or debris.
 Then, take a small amount of the wood filler and press it into the crack or hole.
 Use a putty knife to smooth the surface.
-Make sure the filler is level with the wood.
-Allow the filler to dry.
-This usually takes a few hours.
+Make sure the filler sits slightly proud of the wood, since it shrinks a little as it cures.
+Allow the filler to dry fully — for sawdust-and-glue filler this generally means overnight, not just a few hours.

 Sanding And Finishing